medic/cht-docs/content/en/core/guides/android/branding.md

    </resources>
    ```

 3. Enable automated builds of the APKs and AABs: add the `new_brand` flavor in [.github/workflows/publish.yml](https://github.com/medic/cht-android/blob/master/.github/workflows/publish.yml).
-The _Unpack secrets  ..._ task unpacks and decrypts the secret file with the keystore (next section), The _Assemble ..._ task takes care of generating the `.apk` files for sideloading, and the _Bundle ..._ task is responsible of generating the `.aab` files for publishing in the Play Store (you can skip the last if your are not going to publish in the Play Store):
+The _Unpack secrets  ..._ task unpacks and decrypts the secret file with the keystore (next section), The _Assemble ..._ task takes care of generating the `.apk` files for sideloading, and the _Bundle ..._ task is responsible of generating the `.aab` files for publishing in the Play Store (you can skip the last if you are not going to publish in the Play Store):

    ```yml
        - name: Unpack secrets new_brand